shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 File `extension.json` was modified.
 ```

 Now we need to say which screen our `List` screen extends.
-Do this in `extension.json` in `extends` field:
+Do this in `extension.json` in the `extends` field:

 ```JSON{9-11}
 #file: extension.json